HIV Slide Set

 the most important determinant is the virus load present in the

 The earliest unambiguously identified HIV-antibody positive serum stems from Kinhasa, Zaire dating back to 1959.
 It is evident that HIV infection spread unrecognized in the 1960s and 1970s.
-Over 100,000 cases of AIDS have been reported to the WHO by June 1988.
-The WHO estimates of all HIV-infected persons ranges from 5 to 10 million.
-Reliable estimates about the incidence and prevalence of HIV infection do not exist because of the lack of representative data.
-It is still unclear to what extent the mode of transmission, virus dose, cofactors, and genetic predisposition influence the infection and the incubation period.
-It is now thought that up to 95-99% of all HIV-infected persons eventually develop AIDS.
+As of 2015, 78 million people had been infected with HIV since the beginning of the epidemic and 35 million had died from AIDS related illnesses.
+There were 2.1 million new HIV infections in 2015.
+Of the 36.7 million people living with HIV, 18.2 million were receiving antiretroviral therapy.
+It is still not completely clear to what extent the mode of transmission, virus dose, cofactors, and genetic predisposition influence the infection and the incubation period.
+It is now thought that up to 95-99% of all untreated HIV-infected persons eventually develop AIDS.

 Seroconversion - the interval between infection and seroconversion was generally assumed to last about 3 to 12 weeks.
 Recently, serolatency of many months and up to several years have been recognized in some patients.These observations may have far- reaching implications.